 The six heads cover standard size 0 – that’s 2.3mm – right up to size 4, which can handle 5-10mm.
 This means that you are buying a set aimed at standard type smaller screw heads, and anything above 10mm may not be applicable to these.
-Nevertheless, they meet with some very good customer reviews – indeed, in the main they are praised – with only a few complaints that they don’t do the job as well as they could.
+Nevertheless, they meet with some very good customer reviews with people saying they got a stripped screw or damaged screw out with ease.

 - 5 pack

 - Handle 2mm head size

 This screw extractor set comes from Silverline, who offer a range of products of this sort, and is another that combines screw extractor heads with reverse drill bits.
 This allows you to tackle both a stripped screw and those that have been threaded and bolts that need drilling out.
 All parts are black-oxide coated hardened stainless steel, and you get a fitted carry case in which they all sit neatly clipped in with no movement.